mcclellanmj/SimplyLog/README.md

 SimplyLog
 =====
 - - -
-SimplyLog is a project meant to bring more flexible and controllable logging into javascript.
+SimplyLog is a project meant to bring flexible and controllable logging into javascript.
-The primary goals are extensibility, simplicity, and compatibility.  omething that allows developers to quickly turn logging on and off as they are debugging a site, and even control the amount of logging that gets output.
+The primary goals are extensibility, simplicity, and compatibility.
+Something that allows developers to quickly turn logging on and off as they are debugging a site, and even control the amount of logging that gets output.
 In addition to allowing a developer or a team to attach more information to the debugging.
 And for teams allowing a standard logging style to be setup for their projects.